 Slow cooker beer braised brisketBon Appetit

 If you're a huge fan of grilling in the summer, you'll love this beer-braised slow cooker brisket recipe by Bon Appetit.
-It's a show-stopper: the perfect feature for a dinner party or the holidays.
+It's a show-stopper: the perfect feature for a dinner party.
 This brisket looks and tastes like you slaved away for hours.
 If you're feeling up to it, broil for 5 minutes before serving for the perfect, crispy outside.

 10. Whole Wheat Bread by Well Plated